Why Keeping a track of reassignments in your domain is important?

 That way, a lot of patents gets assigned to banks and these patents hence stay under the radar for an extended period of time.
 The question that you might be asking now is — how can you use this information?

-The obvious thing this type of reassignments tells you is that the owner of the patent probably needs money.
+The obvious thing this type of reassignment tells you is that the owner of the patent probably needs money.

 The interesting part is what for?

-You see, startups or medium-sized companies often take IP backed loans to arrange funds for their upcoming products or business expansion through other areas.
-It could also mean that they are struggling to stay afloat financially and trading their patents are one way for them to stay in business.
+You see, startups or medium-sized companies often take IP-backed loans to arrange funds for their upcoming products or business expansion through other areas.
+It could also mean that they are struggling to stay afloat financially, and trading their patents is one way for them to stay in business.

-In 2013, Netlist, one of the leading manufacturer of cloud computing and storage hardware, received an investment of $15 million from Fortress Investment Group.
-The loan was backed by some of the Netlist’s patents covering high performance and hybrid memory solutions for cloud computing.
+In 2013, Netlist, one of the leading manufacturers of cloud computing and storage hardware, received an investment of $15 million from Fortress Investment Group.
+The loan was backed by some of Netlist’s patents covering high-performance and hybrid memory solutions for cloud computing.

 “The capital is intended to support Netlist’s ongoing development of its product and patent portfolios covering next-generation server and storage systems.”